thisislink/GamesChariot/README.md

 * Java Version 18.0.1.1
 * Node 18.7.0

+Pull down the code to your local machine or fork the branch and pull down the code to your local machine.

+Start the server for the backend.

+If using Intellij, you can Run the GamesChariotApplication to start the server.

+Then, click the Terminal tab and change directories to the frontend directory.

+Then type and enter 'run start' to start the frontend server.

+The backend server is located at localhost:8080 and the frontend server is located at localhost:3000.

+The api frontend is located at localhost:3000/api.

-### Using the Website
+### Using the Website (future state)

 **Requirements**
 * Internet Connection
 * Modern web browser

-You can use the website currently in one of two ways:
+In the future, you will be able to use the website in one of two ways:

-1. You can visit [gameschariot.com](https://gameschariot.com) and see the current list of games offered by Netflix.
+1. By visiting [gameschariot.com](https://gameschariot.com) to see a current list of games offered by Netflix.
-2. You can visit [gameschariot.com/api](https://gameschariot.com/api) to see the environment variables you need to configure to run the application on your local machine.
+2. By visiting [gameschariot.com/api](https://gameschariot.com/api) to see the environment variables you need to configure to run the application on your local machine.

 ## Learnings